Attachment parenting is a parenting philosophy by pediatrician William Sears based on attachment theory. It’s basic

 VERDICT: Wants and needs are practically the same for babies in their early stages.
 Thus interpreting these cues is very important.
 Wants and needs only become more distinct as your child grows older.

 Beware of Baby Trainers

 THE GOOD: Figuring everything out on your own can be tough, especially when you have your baby’s life on the line.
 If you think sleep training could help you, proceed with caution.
 Don’t trust any one sleep training method.
 Seek out advice from other mothers more experienced in this.

 THE BAD: Baby trainers are unacceptable in attachment parenting.
-Understanding your child trumps any kind of baby expertise or training method for that matter.
+Understanding your child trumps any baby expertise or training method, for that matter.
 There is no one-size-fits-all approach that works for all the babies in the world.

 VERDICT: Each baby is different, and no one method for sleep training works for them all.
 Some babies will sleep through the night with minimal fuss, and others will wake and cry every hour.
 Ultimately, your decision on whether to defer to sleep trainers depends on your circumstances and good judgment.